--- of the dangers of environmental pollution and of actions that each may take to improve these conditions in our communities, and -- of the richness that our society enjoys through the mixture of its nationalities, races and religions.
-I am happy to see increased identity in the commercial message of black children, black mothers and fathers.
-Keep up the good work.
-I'd like to see more black professionals -doctors, lawyers and teachers, as well as black tradesmen and skilled craftsmen playing their role in those messages.
+... the dangers of environmental pollution, and proposals for individual action to improve these conditions in our communities, and Hange He Commercial we can be come away Z

+...our rich and rewarding national mix of nationality, race and religion.
+I am especially pleased by the increasing use of black youngsters, mothers and fathers in commercial messages, Keep up the good work, I'd like to see more black professionals -- doctors, lawyers and teachers as well as black tradesmen and skilled craftsmen playing their role in those messages,